 Our first choice for port siting is directly behind the mid bass, to increase late- arriving mid range reverberant field energy.
 For models with ports behind the mid bass and and at other locations, when plugging ports to tune response, always plug ports behind the mid bass last.

 For bass tuning, all speakers with ports include a Cherne pipe plug to air tight seal each port.
 An air tight seal is superior to the typical practice of stuffing a sock in a port.

 5 Position Treble Tilt Alters Curve and Gain

 Compression drivers each have a “Treble Tilt” control.
 Each setting changes both curve and gain, for more effective control than one or the other.
 (Tannoy's $30k/pr Canterbury model has controls for mid-treble curve and gain.)
 A pair of rear panel non-polarized binding posts is labeled “Treble Tilt.”
-Users modify those posts as follows:
+The 5 user choices are as described below:

 - +2: included shorting jumper

 - +1: included non-inductive power resistor labeled “+1”

 - 0/flat: included non-inductive power resistor labeled “0/Flat”